 We are extremely proud to announce our Karajoz Biopods which are 100% compostable.

 The current way we are living is not sustainable.
-We are extracting resources at a tremendous rate, using them up, and chucking them away mindlessly.
+We are extracting resources at a tremendous rate, using them up, and throwing them away mindlessly.
 Global momentum is beginning to shift towards a new, more circular way of thinking.
+Join the change!